Skip to main content

 Why Domain Verification Matters

 When you send an email, receiving mail servers (Gmail, Outlook, etc.) check if the email is legitimate.
-Without proper verification, your emails may:
+Without a verified custom domain, your emails may:

 • Land in spam folders